GIS4DEV/GIS4DEV.github.io/_lessons/00b_calendar.md

 ---
 layout: lesson
 title: Calendar
-purpose: working calendar of topics
+purpose: see an overview of topics
 ---

 ## Spring 2021*